PostHog/posthog.com/contents/careers.md

 If you succeed with the above, we will set you up with a *PostHog SuperDay*.

 This is a *paid* day of working with us, which we will fit around your schedule.
 Getting hired by us is extremely challenging, and this will be a big day.
+However, our team are going to work hard to make you successful - we want you to succeed.
 You'll need to be fully engaged with a steady supply of tea, coffee and biscuits.

-We set you up with a slack channel with several of our core team.
+We set you up with a Slack support channel with several of our core team.
 We'll give you a variety of tasks to work on.
 We are looking for your ability to iterate, to get things live, to learn, to take initiative, and to prioritize.

 This way, you'll get a chance to see how we work, and we'll get a chance to see how you get on during the equivalent of a very busy day.
 And you'll be getting paid, of course.